Why Some Patients Abandon Clinical Trials Prematurely

 3) Lack of efficacy: Participants may decide to opt-out of a clinical trial if there appears to be no clear benefit to the treatment being studied, such as when there is no improvement in symptoms, or the treatment is not significantly helping the condition that the patient has.

 4) Difficulty with compliance: Compliance with the clinical trial protocol, such as visiting the trial site regularly and adhering to required tests and treatments, can be challenging for some participants.
 Trial sponsors should minimize complexity and lessen the strain of paperwork on trial participants and their families.
 This can be done by implementing patient recruitment services such as Trial AMPlify which streamline the recruitment process and offer easy-to-use tools such as discussion forums and eligibility checker which allow potential participants to get real-time access to patient engagement functions.
-Participants may choose to end their trial participation if they are finding it difficult to meet the standards.
+Participants may choose to end their trial participation if they find it difficult to meet the standards.

 5) Schedule conflicts: Work, family, and other commitments can interfere with participants’ ability to make scheduled visits or complete required check ins.
 Increased burden of participation: When faced with the added burden of participation in a clinical trial (lab tests, additional medications, extra doctor’s visits, etc.), patients may decide that they’re not up for the challenge and drop out prematurely.
 If possible, trial sponsors should take steps to make enrollment and follow-up appointments more accessible and affordable.
 This can include, but is not limited to, offering reimbursements for lost wages and transportation costs, providing price caps to participants for medication costs, and scheduling appointments to meet patient needs.